-The drones in agriculture can collect information about planting, needed for the accurate use of pesticides and herbicides.
+Drones in agriculture can collect information about planting needed for the accurate use of pesticides and herbicides.
 This allows farmers to save on chemical use as well as save the environment.

-The UAV allows you to create a map base with the exact coordinates of all objects, which will allow you to create a further visual analysis of objects with a resolution up to a few centimeters per pixel.
-Vector layers (fields, infrastructure, roads) may be applied to this map base.
-It enables you to calculate exact areas, distances, resource requirements, etc. It is comfortable to determine the objective area of arable land, hayfields, pastures, sowing.
+The UAV allows you to create a map base with the exact coordinates of all objects, allowing you to create a further visual analysis of objects with a resolution of up to a few centimeters per pixel.
+This map base may apply vector layers (fields, infrastructure, roads).
+It enables you to calculate exact areas, distances, resource requirements, etc. It is comfortable to determine the objective area of arable land, hayfields, pastures, and sowing.

 Aerial photography using UAV is more detailed than a space image.
-Imagery resolution is available in centimeters per point, due to flight heights from 100 to 600 meters above the ground surface.
-Besides, the UAVs allow taking images even in cloudy conditions, which is inaccessible to satellites.
+Imagery resolution is available in centimeters per point due to flight heights from 100 to 600 meters above the ground surface.
+Besides, the UAVs allow for taking images even in cloudy, inaccessible conditions to satellites.

-The drones in agriculture can not only collect information, but they are also used directly for spraying fields and other plantings, including spot planting.
+The drones in agriculture can not only collect information but are also used directly for spraying fields and other plantings, including spot planting.